 Why do I need manual lymphatic drainage post surgery?

 When you have surgery, particularly cosmetic surgery, your body is in shock because the injury to it occurs fast, and with no warning.
 It’s response to this is to flood the area with healing properties in your blood.
 Remember, blood is pumped with force by your heart.

-Once our body as used these healing nutrients, we’re left with plasma, which seems through from our blood into our excess fluids to be expelled.
+Once our body as used these healing nutrients, we’re left with plasma, which seeps through from our blood into our excess fluids to be expelled.

 So manual draining is so important to healing and health in general.

 In addition, the techniques we use in our massages offer more than physical therapy for lymphoedema of e.g. your leg.
 The benefit is also cosmetic.
 The simple light upward motion, strokes fluid which also contains some melted fat (vaser liposuction), to encourage fluid movement so your circulation system can run optimally.

 This certified technique also moves any unsightly fat which was melted and has now congealed together into your waste system and then out rather than sitting in hard lumps under the surface of your skin.

 And therefore, you shouldn’t sidestep the treatment if you have had plastic surgery.
 You may want to watch Karen from Essential Feeling explain this further on YouTube.